daleao/sdv/Modular Gameplay Overhaul/Modules/Tools/README.md

 The area of effect of Hoe and Watering Can may be customized by setting a length and radius for each upgrade level.
 Note that the radius adds to both side of the farmer, such that a radius of 1 yields an area 3 tiles wide.

 The radius of the Scythe and Golden Scythe can also be configured.
+By default, a regular Scythe will have twice the range of a sword, and a Golden Scythe will have twice the range of a regular Scythe.
+Setting the ranges to zero reverts them back to vanilla status.

 ## Enchantments